p9iaai/ChuggingFace-Toolkit/.docs/image-captioning.md

 - Input: Image files
 - Output: Textual description of the image

+If you want to use a different model, find one on 🤗HuggingFace and change the endpoint in the script.

 ## Example

 Given an image `example.jpg` in the input folder, the script will: